beeryt/astropy/docs/development/docrules.rst

-Docstrings for constants will not be visible in text terminals (constants are of immutable type, so docstrings can not be assigned to them like for for class instances), but will appear in the documentation built with Sphinx.
+Docstrings for constants will not be visible in text terminals (constants are of immutable type, so docstrings can not be assigned to them like for class instances), but will appear in the documentation built with Sphinx.

 Documenting modules